vulpes-vulpeos/linux-utilities/README.md

 Yet another snake game nobody needs.

 **wmenu_desktop**
-A simple bash script and c app which get list of apps formed from .desktop files and passes it to wmenu.
+A simple bash script and c utility which get list of apps formed from .desktop files and passes it to wmenu.
 After selection it executes selected app.

 **wmenu_mpd**
-A simple c app which get list of music directories in mpd music directory and passes it to wmenu.
+A simple c utility which get list of music directories in mpd music directory and passes it to wmenu.
 After selection in wmenu it executes:
 `mpc -q stop -> mpc -q clear -> mpc -q add *selection* -> mpc -q play`

 **i3blocks**